 In a team sport this alters things considerably.
 People get competitive and they do things they otherwise wouldn’t.
 But in the Phys Ed. game the kids were all pretty encouraging of one another.
 They didn’t care who was on what team.
 They cared about whether or not their friends did well.
 So you would see cheers from the opposing teams on a good hit.
 It was very bubbly and happy and supportive.

-Relaxation is a verb, so like eating lunch or becoming Enlightened it’s not something that someone else can do for you.
-You have to relax to achieve it and the kind of play those kids were engaged in is a great way to do that with others.
-You just can’t have a personal objective.
+Relaxation is a verb, so like eating lunch or becoming Enlightened it’s not something that someone else can do for us.
+We have to relax to achieve it and the kind of play those kids were engaged in is a great way to do that with others.
+We just can’t have a personal objective.
 Or as a Buddhist would put it: have no attachments.

-This is not to say the world of competition and that sweet sense of victory does not have its place in this world.
-That’s capitalism.
-It’s the Olympics and the Oscars.
-It’s you trying to get a scholarship.
-Those are really just systems and we live inside them.
-So it’s best to understand them and use them to your advantage so you can enjoy a life with a lot of winning in it.
-But that will not seem like much of a life unless you also learn to play.
+Business, contests, family rules; those are really just systems and humans live inside them.
+So it’s best to understand them and use them to our advantage so we can enjoy a life with a lot of winning in it.
+But that will not seem like much of a life unless we also learn to play.
 Because winning happens outside of us and play is something we feel inside of us.
-And that’s the difference between pleasure for your ego and nourishment for your soul.
+And that’s the difference between pleasure for our ego versus nourishment for our souls.

 Done right these things can be fun and they’re an excellent metaphor for life.
 But as with our work and our dating and our conversations, we should maintain an awareness of our State of Mind; are we trying to win or are we trying to enjoy our lives?

-Now have yourself a wonderful day.
+Now let’s have ourselves a wonderful day.